A design leadership thesis for the agentic era

 Without decision rights, quality gates, and decision artefacts, teams drift into prompt theatre and late reversals.

-(Glossary: Governance that ships, Decision artefacts, Quality gates)
+(Concepts: Governance that ships, Decision Artefacts, Decision Rights, Quality Gates)

 Governable Delegation Framework (GDF-5)